kostyamikhaylov/CourseProject-Game/README.md

 Progress:

+//28.03
 1) passed Lunev
 2) managed to install SFML

+//04.04
+1) learned about windows, shapes and events
+2) wrote first program (directory FirstProg)

 Current aims:

+//28.03
 1) start working with SFML (by reading tutorials or wathcing introducing videos)

+//04.04
+1) learn about sprites and textures (it'll be also useful for TechnoTrack course)